First day of grad school!

 I also think that checking your answers as you work is a healthy use of worked solutions.
 Finding mistakes and learning how to fix them is a key part of learning, but it may take weeks to get your graded homework back.
 I learn more when I get the feedback right away.

-Besides my solutions, I have complied some helpful websites here.
-Oh, and please don’t cheat or break any rules!
+Please don’t cheat or break any rules!
 Ask your professors what is and is not allowed in each of their classes, and follow their directions.

 Work smarter, not harder